Team-Raburesu/BiSide/readme.txt

 ⠀⠀⠀⠀⠀⠀⠀⠀⠻⠿⠿⠿⠿⠿⠿⠿⠀⠀⠀⠀⠀⠙⠿⢿⣿⣿⠿⠛⠁⠀⠀⠀⠀⠀⠙⠿⢿⣿⣿⡿⠟⠉⠀⠀⠀⠀⠀⠀

 ‪‪❤︎‬ Hi!
 My name is Bidi!
-Thanks for downloading Biside : FNF MiSide
+Thanks for downloading BiSide : FNF MiSide
 Every day, you will come to see me, help me with chores, cook for me, and buy me gifts.

 You are so nice!
 I love you!